“If you sell information products, are you responsible for your customers’ results?”

 If there are clear, common limitations that aren’t obvious, point them out in your marketing.

-As a general rule, be friendly and respectful in your marketing.
+As a general rule, be friendly, respectful, and realistic in your marketing.

-In this context, “friendly” means that you warn people if there are some typical limitations that they probably won’t understand.
-And “respectful” means that you don’t treat them like idiots by pointing out obvious limitations to what your product can do.
+In this context, “friendly” means that you warn people if there are some typical limitations that they probably won’t think of.
+“Respectful” means that you don’t treat them like idiots by pointing out obvious limitations to what your product can do.
+And “realistic” means that you set realistic expectations of how much work it will take to get results, what pre-requisites there are, and anything else a potential buyer should know to be able to make an informed decision.

 If you’ve never (or almost never) heard of someone matching that description who wouldn’t have gotten results with your information products, you’re doing a great job.
 Don’t let other people’s shortsighted opinions affect you much.